rustyconover/muid-rust/Readme.md

 ## Usage

-Edit `src/main.rs` and set the DIFFICULTY constant to the difficulty of the muids you'd like to generate.
+Edit `build.rs` and set the DIFFICULTY constant to the difficulty of the muids you'd like to generate.

 Build the code using `cargo build --release` so you get an optimized build.